InfinityLoop1308/PipePipe/README.md

 ⚠️Warning: This fork is already far from the main repo.
 You may have to spend a considerable amount of time resolving conflicts.

+If you want to contribute your translation, see [TRANSLATION.md](TRANSLATION.md).

 ## Note

 This repo exists originally because BiliBili service is rejected by the team due to censorship concerns.
 Please **DO NOT** raise any issue about merging new services to upstream in this repo, [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe), or [TeamNewPipe/NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor/).
 It is **MEANINGLESS** and a **WASTE OF TIME** for the maintainers.